You're Sixteen: Ringo Starr version

 Ringo Starr's version was released as a single in the United States on December 3, 1973, and in the UK on February 8, 1974.

 In January 1974, the song, taken from the album Ringo, hit number one on the Billboard Hot 100.
-The latter performance reunited Ringo Starr with his former Beatles bandmate Paul McCartney.
-Although McCartney is credited on the liner notes of the album Ringo as having played the solo on a kazoo, reviewer Michael Verity has quoted the song's producer Richard Perry as revealing that it wasn't actually a kazoo: "In fact, the solo on 'You're Sixteen,' which sounds like a kazoo or something, was Paul singing very spontaneously as we played that track back, so he’s singing the solo on that."
+The performance reunited Ringo Starr with his former Beatles bandmate Paul McCartney.
+Although McCartney is credited on the liner notes of the album Ringo as having played the solo on a kazoo, reviewer Michael Verity has quoted the song's producer Richard Perry as revealing that it was not actually a kazoo: "In fact, the solo on 'You're Sixteen,' which sounds like a kazoo or something, was Paul singing very spontaneously as we played that track back, so he’s singing the solo on that."
 Starr's version remains one of the few No. 1 singles to feature a 'kazoo-sound' solo.
 Harry Nilsson sang backing vocals on Starr's version; Nicky Hopkins is heard playing the piano, including going up and down the scale in the instrumental fade of the song.
 In Ringo's version, the melody and the chords were different in the bridge section, which led to a minor key, while the original version used only major keys.
 The ending featured Starr singing the chorus from Clarence "Frogman" Henry's hit song "(I Don't Know Why) But I Do" before breaking into a chorus of "What Shall We Do With the Drunken Sailor?" at the fade.

 Its 1978 music video, an excerpt of Starr's TV movie Ringo, features Carrie Fisher as Starr's love interest.

-Reception
+Critical reception

 Upon release, a reviewer for Cash Box called Ringo's version "fantastic and perfect for the '70's," going on to say that "not only is the vocal perfect, and steady, for this delightful easy going rocker, but the music is the perfect complement."
+Record World said that the "background vocals by Nilsson add just the right spice."

+Some retrospective commentary on "You're Sixteen" condemned it for sexualizing a teenager.
+In 2021, Troy L. Smith of Cleveland.com wrote "In his defense, Ringo Starr did not write 'You're Sixteen.'
+His hit is a cover of a Johnny Burnette song written by the Sherman Brothers.
+Of course, that doesn’t excuse Starr’s judgment as a 33-year-old man releasing a song about a love for a 16-year-old girl."
 In 2019, Tom Breihan of Stereogum reviewed the song negatively, writing that, as it relates to musicians courting or having sex with teenagers, "Ringo Starr wasn't the worst offender of his era, and there's plenty of plausible deniability built into 'You're Sixteen.'
 But it's still a gross song.
 And even if it wasn't gross, it's not like it has any real musical merit.
 Maybe people thought this shit was cute then, but it's not cute now, and I won't be sad if I never hear 'You're Sixteen' again."